Skip to content

 1. If resolved, details must be set out in writing and communicated to workers and Health and Safety Representatives (HSR).

-2. If not resolved, any party to an issue may request the assistance of any other person, who can enter the workplace for the purpose of assisting in resolving the issue.
+2. If not resolved, any party to an issue may request the assistance of any other person, who can enter and remain at the workplace for the purpose of assisting in resolving the issue.

 3. If an issue still remains unresolved, either party may ask the regulator to appoint an inspector to attend the workplace to assist.